Dumboiroy/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given name does not exist.
+The given attribute to specify the client does not exist.

     * 3a1.
 HeartLink shows an error message.